 At Malheur National Wildlife Refuge, hiking in nature is a recreational activity offered at the Refuge.
 It gives visitors a chance to unplug from the stresses of daily life and reconnect with the natural surroundings.
 Some of the best areas to enjoy the Refuge can be found on Refuge trails.
 Whether you want a short, easy walk or a challenging hike, you’re likely to find what you want.
 Some trails are paved and universally accessible.
-Some trails include displays on visual arts, local history and culture or environmental education.
-All of our seven trails have trail access information posted at all trailheads.
+Some trails include displays on visual arts, local history, and culture, or environmental education.
+All of our trails have trail access information posted at the trailheads.

-Dispose all trash and animal waste in trash receptacles
+- Dispose of all trash and animal waste in trash receptacles

 - Pets must be kept on a leash

 - Stay on the trail, and respect plants and wildlife